2796gaurav/mcpconn/docs/guardrails.md

 This approach allows you to enforce guardrails on any LLM output, regardless of provider or transport.

 _This design allows each client to choose its own safety and filtering policies, rather than relying on the server to enforce them._

+---

+## Advanced Example: Guardrails with Tool Results and Chat Loop

+See `examples/simple_client/simple_client_with_guardrails.py` in the repository for a more advanced example that demonstrates enabling and testing all guardrail types, including a chat loop and tool result filtering.